Appel Farm will host the 2020 South Jersey Scholastic Art Awards!

 This year, students submitted nearly 340,000 works of visual art and writing to the Scholastic Awards; nearly 90,000 works were recognized at the regional level and celebrated in local exhibitions and ceremonies.
 The top art and writing at the regional level were moved onto the national stage, where more than 2,700 students earned National Medals.
 National Medalists and their educators were celebrated at the National Ceremony at Carnegie Hall in New York City.

 Calling all creative teens!
-The 2020 Scholastic Arts & Writing Awards are open for submissions.
+The 2021 Scholastic Arts & Writing Awards will open for submissions in September.

 - Click here to learn more, and sign up!

 - Create and upload your work!
 The Scholastic Awards look for work that demonstrates originality, technical skill, and the emergence of a personal voice or vision.
 After you have created your work, you can upload it to your Scholastic Awards Account.
 Once you have logged in, follow the instructions to upload all of your submissions into the system.

 - Click here to pay your Submission Fee.

 - Every category has specific requirements so please read the Guidelines and Category Descriptions carefully.

 - Sign up now!
 The Art Deadline will be announced in September!